harishvc/quick-references/mysql/intro-query.md

 4 rows in set (0.00 sec)
 ```

-##Question 2: Find Employees with hourly salary in range 80-100 (inclusive) and the department name.
+##Question: Find Employees with hourly salary in range 80-100 (inclusive) and the department name.
 ```
 SELECT e.Name as Employee, e.sal as 'Hourly Salary', (select d.name from department d where d.id = e.id) as 'Department Name'